mrfdev/1MB/Resources/mcMMO/Acrobatics.md

 ## Acrobatics SubSkill Roll Mechanics

 ```
-&7Rolling is an active Sub-Skill with a passive component.\nWhenever you take fall damage you have a chance to completely negate the damage based on your skill level, at level &e{6}%&7 you have a &e{0}%&7 chance to prevent damage, and &e{1}%&7 if you activate Graceful Roll.\nThe chance for success is scaled against your skill level in a linear curve until level &e{2}&7 where it maxes out, every level in Acrobatics gives you a &e{3}%&7 chance to succeed.\nBy holding the sneak button you can double your odds to avoid fall damage and avoid up to twice the fall damage!
-Holding sneak will transform a normal roll into a Graceful Roll.\nRolling will only prevent up to &c{4}&7 damage.
+&7Rolling is an active Sub-Skill with a passive component.
+Whenever you take fall damage you have a chance to completely negate the damage based on your skill level, at level &e{6}%&7 you have a &e{0}%&7 chance to prevent damage, and &e{1}%&7 if you activate Graceful Roll.
+The chance for success is scaled against your skill level in a linear curve until level &e{2}&7 where it maxes out, every level in Acrobatics gives you a &e{3}%&7 chance to succeed.
+By holding the sneak button you can double your odds to avoid fall damage and avoid up to twice the fall damage!
+Holding sneak will transform a normal roll into a Graceful Roll.
+Rolling will only prevent up to &c{4}&7 damage.
 Graceful Rolls will prevent up to &a{5}&7 damage.
 ```

 ## Acrobatics SubSkill GracefulRoll Name